qasimrasheed/fw1/README.md

 # fw1
-This sample assume an existing CF mapping for /framework
+This sample assume an existing CF mapping for /framework that points to FW/1

 Clone the repository in the webroot (folder fw1)